Adelyn's Adventure Series

 Adelyn’s Adventure Series is a collection of storybooks for children of all ages.

-Each book follows a little girl, Adelyn, as she explores nature and knows more and more about herself.
+Each book follows a young girl, Adelyn, as she explores nature and knows more and more about herself.

 Adelyn’s parents and grandparents gave her a solid foundation: to believe in herself, be curious, study the physical and social world and look to her family and the Holy Bible for guidance.